 They added that owner Linda Jansen has no idea how her cat made its incredible journey – particularly because Samson is a notoriously bad traveler who has to be sedated on long journeys.

 Linda went on to contact Holyrood PR client Eagle Couriers to help reunite her with her beloved cat.

 And pet-loving staff at the Scotland’s leading courier firm were only too happy to step in and bring Samson home free of charge.

 Eagle Couriers director Fiona Deas told The Scotsman: “This is one of the most amazing pet stories I have ever heard.
 I don’t suppose we’ll ever find out how the animal ended up on the south coast of England, but we can make sure it gets home safely.”

 The full story can be read in The Scotsman.

-Eagle Couriers maintain a high-profile media presence thanks to advice from Edinburgh public relations experts, Holyrood Partnership.
+Eagle Couriers maintain a high-profile media presence thanks to advice from Edinburgh public relations experts, Holyrood PR.